bitlogik/uniblow/README.md

 coins from the backup file.
 But you can still initialize a new HD device wallet with the same words mnemonic.

-The seed of this wallet is in a file named *HDseed.key*, stored in the same uniblow current directory.
+The seed of this wallet is encrypted and stored in a file named *HDseed.key*, in the user data folder for Uniblow.
 To backup it, copy the file elsewhere.
 To remove this wallet and start a fresh one, delete this file.
 You can also rename it and that would start a new different HD wallet, and keep the first wallet aside.
 In this case, rename back to HDseed and you read back the first wallet.

+To access the direcory where the HDseed is stored, see the *BasicFile device* section above.

 ## Special wallet options